shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 ## Features

+* Interfaces >> Implementations

+The heart of this library is defined by a few interfaces.
+So you can substitute your own implementations.
+Helpful if you want to use say a `MonoBehaviour` as a modifier so you can edit modifiers in Unity's editor.

-* Uses generics throughout
+* Uses generics and generic math

-Too many libraries decide for you, if you're going to use `float` or `int` for your attributes.
+Too many libraries decide you're going to use `float` or `int` for your attributes, and then you have to stick to it.
+No, here you pick, and you can choose differently depending on the attribute.

 * Flexible modifiers

+Sure, you can add, minus, multiply, and divide your stats, but what about clamping the value?
+Is it easy to add that feature?

 ## Barebones Example